-- Element 3: Legislative and Regulatory Framework, which recommends that the State establish regulations and requirements for information and computer security; - Element 6: International Cooperation and Assistance, which recommends the establishment of arrangements that allow for the secure exchange of sensitive information; and - Element 9: Use of Risk Informed Approaches, which recommends the use of risk assessments to specify graded requirements and recommends the implementation of consistent DiD approaches.
+- Element 3: Legislative and Regulatory Framework.
+Providing for the State regulations and requirements for information and computer security. - Element 6: International Cooperation and Assistance.
+Establish arrangements that allow for the secure exchange of sensitive information. - Element 9: Use of risk informed approaches.
+Leveraging risk assessments to specify graded requirements and demand implementation of consistent defense in depth approaches.